fsegurai/marked-extensions/packages/marked-extended-code-preview/README.md

 ### Options

-The marked-footnote extension accepts the following configuration options:
+The marked-code-preview extension accepts the following configuration options:

 * `prefixId`: The prefix ID for code block.
 Defaults to 'code-preview-'.
 * `title`: The title of the code preview block.
 Defaults to ''.